icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 }
 ```

-At this point, since the payload data has successfully been submitted and accepted by Song, it is now referred to as a Song analysis.
+At this point, since the payload data has successfully been submitted and accepted by Song, it is now referred to as an analysis.
 The newly created analysis will be state `UNPUBLISHED`.

 ### Step 3.
 Generate a manifest file